spdobest/GithubCommands/README.md

 - Git merge will combine multiple sequences of commits into one unified history.
 In the most frequent use cases, git merge is used to combine two branches.
 - **How to merge code**
 - I generally like to merge master into the development first so that if there are any conflicts, I can resolve in the development branch itself and my master remains clean.
+- **Steps to merge branch**
+- Lets consider a branch feature merge to master
+- If you are on other branch then checkout to master first and update the code by git pull
+- git checkout master
+- git pull
+- git checkout feature
+- git pull
+- git merge master

+- One line to merge if feature and master branch have updated code.
+- git merge feature main

 ## Git Rebase
 - Rebasing is a process to reapply commits on top of another base trip.
 It is used to apply a sequence of commits from distinct branches into a final commit.
 It is an alternative of git merge command.
 It is a linear process of merging.